worldamazing/plan/docs/overview.md

 For those on death row or serving life sentences, the GI will aim to ensure that every life is preserved, regardless of past actions.
 Members of the GI are committed to ensuring that no one is left behind, including those who have taken a life or previously caused deep harm to others.
 This will be a long process of recovery, both for the individual and for those affected by their actions.
 The goal is to move everyone toward an understanding that we are all products of our environments, and with the GI’s supportive framework, no one will need to resort to harmful actions as a way of dealing with personal struggles.

 For those who have caused harm, this journey will involve deep reflection, community support, and a commitment to growth.
-By addressing the root causes of harmful behavior—whether it's systemic inequality, trauma, or other factors—the GI will create an environment where everyone can thrive, grow, and heal, ensuring that no one ever feels forced into destructive actions again.
+By addressing the root causes of harmful behavior, whether it's systemic inequality, trauma, or other factors, the GI will create an environment where everyone can thrive, grow, and heal, ensuring that no one ever feels forced into destructive actions again.
 The focus will be on providing the support and resources that individuals may have lacked in earlier environments, creating a future where harmful acts are no longer necessary or even conceivable.
 Ultimately, the goal is to eliminate the need for prisons by building a society where harm is prevented, and rehabilitation replaces punishment.

 ### Q: But what if I want to hate people and make them suffer for their pasts?
 The GI doesn't align with this need of mine.
 **A:** The GI’s framework is rooted in healing, growth, and fostering environments where every individual has the opportunity to thrive.
 While it’s natural to feel anger or resentment based on past experiences, the GI aims to create a world where these emotions can be processed and transformed into understanding, compassion, and positive action.

 The GI doesn’t support the idea of punishing people for their pasts or perpetuating cycles of suffering.
 Instead, it recognizes that many harmful actions stem from environments of inequality, trauma, and scarcity.
 By addressing these root causes and creating a society built on support, education, and opportunity, the GI provides a space where everyone can break free from these cycles and contribute meaningfully to the community.

 If your goal is to hold onto anger and make others suffer, the GI may indeed not align with that mindset.
-However, the GI offers the chance to channel those emotions into something constructive—helping others heal, finding solutions to prevent harm, and working together to ensure no one has to resort to destructive behaviors again.
+However, the GI offers the chance to channel those emotions into something constructive including helping others heal, finding solutions to prevent harm, and working together to ensure no one has to resort to destructive behaviors again.
 It’s about creating a future where no one is left behind, and where everyone can find a path toward growth and redemption.

 ### Q: How will the GI achieve a 2-day workweek?
 **A:** The GI’s model is based on radically rethinking what work is necessary and valuable.
 Many industries and services that exist today are inefficient, duplicative, or no longer serve a clear purpose.
 For example, banks, insurance companies, and various administrative or bureaucratic services exist primarily to facilitate the current economic system, not because they provide essential value to people's daily lives.
 Under the GI, these kinds of inefficient industries will be phased out or restructured, and unnecessary services will be eliminated.

 Additionally, the GI will centralize and streamline essential services such as repairs, maintenance, healthcare, food production and distribution, public transportation, and energy management.
 This consolidation removes the need for countless small, fragmented businesses that often create redundancy and inefficiency.
 By coordinating these critical areas, the GI ensures that services like infrastructure upkeep, food security, and technological support are provided efficiently and universally, minimizing resource waste and reducing the overall demand for labor.

-By focusing on what truly matters—housing, food, education, healthcare, technology, and cultural enrichment—the GI can significantly reduce the amount of work needed to maintain a high quality of life.
+By focusing on what truly matters like housing, food, education, healthcare, technology, and cultural enrichment, the GI can significantly reduce the amount of work needed to maintain a high quality of life.
 This shift allows people to work only two days a week, giving them more time to pursue creative, educational, and personal growth opportunities.

 ### Q: If everyone has the time and resources to excel, is everyone going to be a genius in everything?
 **A:** In a way, pretty much.
 Just like how all birds of a species can reach their highest potential in flight and survival, every human can reach the highest levels of their abilities in all aspects of human potential, which you might call "genius."
 The GI's framework is designed to provide the tools, time, and opportunities for everyone to excel in their own unique way, whether that’s in creating new technologies, developing innovative solutions, exploring the mysteries of existence, building strong communities, or mastering a wide range of skills and crafts.

 In this sense, the GI isn't creating a world full of "geniuses" in the traditional sense, but a world where every person is empowered to become their best self, contributing in ways that are valuable and fulfilling.
 By removing barriers like financial stress, lack of access to education, and societal limitations, the GI helps unlock human potential across a wide spectrum, encouraging everyone to grow into their unique capacities and talents.

-### Q: I run a small business today—what happens to my business if I join the GI?
+### Q: I run a small business today.
+What happens to my business if I join the GI?
 **A:** The GI values all useful businesses, no matter how small or specialized.
 If your business provides services or products that are needed within the community, it can be integrated into the GI.
 This allows you to continue operating independently while benefiting from the GI's infrastructure, resources, and support.
 Whether you’re making cupcakes, providing specialized repairs, or running a local shop, if your business serves a purpose, it will find a home in the GI.

 You will have the flexibility to either continue operating locally and independently or plug into a global network within the GI that can scale your services beyond your immediate community.
 Integration with the GI will allow your business to access wider resources, streamline processes, and remove burdens such as high overheads, administrative costs, and competition pressures.
 Moreover, you can choose to meet your required duties by contributing through your business operations, ensuring that your work continues to support both your business and the GI community.